adon-cloudcannon/landing-page-test/src/collections/posts/2022-02-12-forestry-to-cloudcannon-the-full-migration-guide.md

       you get set up.
     col:
 ---
-As the Forestry CMS moves towards [its sunset](https://forestry.io/blog/tina-cloud-the-next-forestry/){: target="_blank" rel="noopener noreferrer"}, many Hugo, 11ty, and Jekyll developers are looking for a new home for their Jamstack websites.
+As the Forestry CMS moves towards [its sunset](https://forestry.io/blog/tina-cloud-the-next-forestry/), many Hugo, 11ty, and Jekyll developers are looking for a new home for their Jamstack websites.
 CloudCannon is a Git-based CMS which has been around since 2014 and powers thousands of websites for Fortune 500 companies, digital agencies, freelancers, and global businesses.